Readri205/MS2_Project/README.md

 *   Mapbox and Country.io API requests can return CORS issues.
 The cookies submitted by these API sites have been updated with 'SameSite' = "None" and "Secure" per the [Google Chrome documentation](https://web.dev/samesite-cookies-explained/) by updating the Cookies in the Web Developer Tools in 'Application/Storage/Cookies'.
 *  To accommodate the pie chart rendering for iPhone 6 screen sizes (375px in portrait mode), the global default font size for the [Chartsjs:](https://www.chartjs.org/) charts is set at 8px for the 'Home' page and 10px for the 'Country Details' page.
 This font size is (in my opinion) too small for larger screens on desktops and laptops.
 Future site updates will look at other charting options to allow more flexible solutions to accommodate a larger variety of screen sizes.
 *  On some screen sizes at 280px in portrait mode, the pie charts on the 'Home' page can become squeezed and will not render appropriately.
 Testing on devices such as *Galaxy Fold* (Chrome Developer Tools) evidenced this issue.
 Future site updates will look at other charting options to allow more flexible media query solutions for various screen sizes.
+*  On some screen sizes 320px in portrait mode the search menu text box sometimes squeezes outside the frame.
+Whilst aesthetically, not pleasing for the user the search function still works.
+Due to time constraints this function will be amended in future releases.

 ## Deployment